Conveyance Deed vs Sale Deed: Key Differences Every Indian Property Buyer Must Know

 A conveyance deed is a legal instrument that transfers the title, rights, and ownership of immovable property from one party (the transferor) to another (the transferee).
 The term “conveyance” in law simply means the act of transferring legal title.

 The defining feature of a conveyance deed is its broad scope.
-It covers any legally recognised mode of property transfer — not just a sale.
-That includes:
+It covers any legally recognised mode of property transfer including sale of property, gift of property, exchange between two parties, mortgage in some forms, transfer to a housing society, and builder transferring a flat to a buyer after construction.

 What is a Sale Deed?